-Contrary to what you might believe, CBD is NOT legal throughout the United States.
-We wish it was clear cut, but unfortunately, the differing state and federal laws in the country make matters confusing.
+Contrary to what you might believe, CBD is not legal throughout the United States.
+We wish it were clear cut, but unfortunately, the country’s differing state and federal laws make matters confusing.

 While most people believe that CBD oil is legal because of the 2018 Farm Bill, this isn’t necessarily the case.

 While hemp is legal, CBD and other cannabinoids are not (Epidiolex, a pharmaceutical drug with CBD as a major ingredient, is legal for certain medical purposes, however).
 Therefore, CBD water isn’t necessarily ‘legal in all 50 states,’ as some sites claim.

 The DEA has admitted that it won’t actively pursue people who use CBD oil, yet certain states continue to frown upon the use of cannabidiol.
 More importantly, the FDA prohibits adding CBD to food or beverages, which technically outlaws CBD water.
 Yes, it is every bit as confusing as it seems!
 Realistically, you should check your state’s laws, although few, if any, bother people who buy any form of cannabidiol.

 In any case, you can purchase CBD water directly from the websites of the companies mentioned above.
 They continue to ship to virtually every state without any fear of legal ramifications.

 At the moment, it is much of a muchness in the CBD water industry.
 It is hard to prove that nano-technology increases the bioavailability of CBD to the level claimed by brands.
 Likely, the process ensures that a greater amount of cannabidiol gets to your bloodstream than with orally or sublingually consumed CBD products.